Covid-19 self isolation payments.

 If you’re the parent or guardian of a child who has been told to self-isolate

-If you are not legally required to self-isolate, but you are the parent or guardian of a child who has been told to self-isolate on or after 8 March 2021, you could be eligible for a £500 Test and Trace Support Payment or discretionary payment if all the following apply:
+If you are not legally required to self-isolate, but you are the parent or guardian of a child who has been told to self-isolate on or after 8 March 2021, you could be eligible for a £500 Test and Trace Support Payment or discretionary payment (even if you are exempt from self-isolation from 16th August 2021) if all the following apply:

 - you’re the parent or guardian of a child in your household who is self-isolating, and you need to take time off work to care for them